RMI/pcfer/README.md

 You should then be able to hit it at http://localhost:3000, and just run `docker compose up` any time you want to start the app+db container

 ## TODO
-- Add validation (required fields present, urns, dates)
-- Form should have dropdown for set fields (ie, ISO Standard 14067 et al for crossSectoralStandardsUsed)
+- Test creation via API, sending json
-- Add UI indicator for required fields
+- Add export to CSV
+- Add uploader to create via CSV (invert the output of CSV export, make robust--postelize)
+- URN fields need to convert to sets
 - Add info mouseover explaining fields
 - Simplified view to show only required and most common fields
 - Add node selector for product requests to ingest outside data